 Student Parent Help Center

 The Office for Student Affairs has provided funding for a part time dedicated SPHC staff position specifically focused on the needs of graduate student parents.
-More info on services, assistance, and events at their website.
+More info on services, assistance, and events at the Student Parent Help Center.

 Twin Cities Multicultural Directory